-The Andalus Arabic Choir was established in 2013 and is a non-for-profit multicultural Australian community group formed to promote Arabic heritage, art, music and culture.
+The Andalus Arabic Choir was established in 2013 and is a non-for-profit multicultural Australian organisation formed to promote Arabic heritage, art, music and culture.
 Members of the Andalus Arabic Choir meet regularly to sing and socialise.
 They include male and female Sydneysiders of Arabic origin in addition to Australians of other ethnic backgrounds.
-The songs are all in Arabic; non-Arabic singers are provided transliterated text of the lyrics.
+The songs are in Arabic; non-Arabic singers are provided transliterated text of the lyrics.
 Children are accepted, only if accompanied by a parent.
 Our director, and soprano vocalist masters singing the quarter note feature in Arabic music and aims to pass it on to younger generations.

 A message from the Director

 “Andalus” (Andalucia in Spanish), refers to a large part of Spain and Portugal between 711-1492 AD.
 During this time Andalusian Spain witnessed a multicultural fusion between Africa, the East and the West as well as among Christians, Muslims and Jews.
 “Andalusian music” became the courtly music of medieval Spain.
 Preserved and developed by its descendants around the Mediterranean, it is considered one of the longest continuous traditions of art music in the world.

 The Andalus Arabic Choir reflects the vibrant, creative, multicultural and tolerant era of Andalucia.
 We sing Arabic and Andalusian songs in various dialects from Andalucia to the Middle-East crossing North Africa.
 Our repertoire includes other genres of music: traditional, folk, pop, fusion and original songs.